akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_1.md

 This ordering is strict, _all_ `postStop()` hooks of the children are called before the `postStop()` hook of the parent is called.

-The family of these lifecycle hooks is rich, and we recommend reading [the actor lifecycle](http://doc.akka.io/docs/akka/current/scala/actors.html#Actor_Lifecycle) section of the reference for all details.
+The family of these lifecycle hooks is rich, and we recommend reading @ref[the actor lifecycle](../actors.md#actor-lifecycle) section of the reference for all details.

 ### Hierarchy and Failure Handling (Supervision)